jxxcarlson/ai-search-tool/README.md

 - **Documents** - View all documents in the system
 - **Add Document** - Create new documents with title, content, and type
 - **Random** - Display 10 random documents from your collection
+- **Clusters** - Group documents by semantic similarity using K-means clustering
 - **Stats** - View system statistics
 - **Search** - Semantic search across all documents
 - **Edit/Delete** - Full document management capabilities